rustformers/llm/crates/ggml/README.md

 originator ([Georgi Gerganov](https://ggerganov.com/)) and the acronym ML, which stands for machine learning.
-This crate provides Rust [bindings](sys) into the reference implementation of GGML (written in C), as well as a collection of native [Rust helpers](src) to provide safe, idiomatic access to those bindings.
+This crate provides Rust [bindings](sys) into the reference implementation of GGML (written in C), as well as a collection of [native](src) Rust helpers to provide safe, idiomatic access to those bindings.
-GGML makes use of a technique called "[quantization](<https://en.wikipedia.org/wiki/Quantization_(signal_processing)>)" that allows for large language models to be run on consumer hardware.
+GGML makes use of a technique called "[quantization](<https://en.wikipedia.org/wiki/Quantization_(signal_processing)>)" that allows for large language models to run on consumer hardware.
 Continue reading to learn more about the basics of the GGML format and how quantization is used to democratize access to LLMs.